|

 I stapled it in place following the existing staple line for the old seat padding.

-When all the padding was secured in place I cut off the excess padding around the edges with an exacto knife (craft knife in the UK).
+When all the padding was secured in place, I cut off the excess padding around the edges with an exacto knife (a craft knife in the UK).

-Step 4: Re-Upholstering the Chair and Seat Back
+Step 4: How to Reupholster A Chair and Seat Back

 Art Deco Upholstery Fabric

 I chose a bold blue and white art deco fabric.
-My apartment is mostly greys, teals and blue shades so it fits in well.
+My apartment is mostly greys, teals, and blues, so it fits in well.

 how to reupholster a dining chair - art deco fabric